codeitanshika/clearbid/README.md

 # ClearBid

-AI-based tender evaluation and eligibility analysis platform for government procurement (CRPF Theme 3).
+AI-based tender evaluation and eligibility analysis platform for government procurement

 ## What it does